pcolby/check-run-scripts/readme.md

 [![Lint](https://github.com/pcolby/check-run-scripts/actions/workflows/lint.yaml/badge.svg)](
 https://github.com/pcolby/check-run-scripts/actions/workflows/lint.yaml)

-GitHub Action, and standalone script, for running ShellCheck against scripts embedded in GitHub Actions [workflow] and [composite action] files.
+GitHub Action, and stand-alone script, for running ShellCheck against scripts embedded in GitHub Actions [workflow] and [composite action] files.

 ## Why

-Testing standalone scripts is easy.
+Testing stand-alone scripts is easy.
 You can simply run [ShellCheck] on them directly.
 Likewise, testing them in GitHub Actions as some sort of CI process is easy: just add a step that runs [ShellCheck].

 However, if you have scripts _embedded_ into GitHub Actions files, checking them is not so easy.
 This project can help